 At the time of our most recent advices from Calcutta, the lives of all our missionaries had been preserved, in the midst of prevailing pestilence.
 Cholera and small pox had been raging, and great numbers of Europeans, as well as natives, had fallen.
-The police returns of deaths in Calcutta alone, for February and March, were more than 20,000!
-Mr. Leslie writes thus, May 14th:-
+The police returns of deaths in Calcutta alone, for February and March, were more than 20,000 !
+Mr. Leslie writes thus, May 14th :---

 Blessed be God, however, that all the mis- fifty thousand died in Calcutta alone during sionaries have hitherto been preserved.
-Truly the months of April and March, -among to be living in a place where he is perpetually seeing his fellow-creatures smitten down oefore him in a moment, and where he aries are pretty well, excepting Dr. Yates, who cannot help fearing that the next dart that is at present laid down on his couch.
+Truly the months of April and March,-among it is not the least part of a missionary's trials to be living in a place where he is per-petually seeing his fellow-creatures smitten down oefore him in a moment, and where he arise are pretty well, excepting Dr. Yates, who cannot help fearing that the next dart that is at present laid down on his couch.
 I hope, flies may strike himself down, or some other however, that he is not seriously ill.
 He has that may be near and dear to him.
 It is often similar attacks to the present.

-This has been an awful year for cholera. | believed that not less than between forty and year, I have baptized three persons, two of whom are natives, and the third a respectable English lad, only fourteen years of age, who has attended the bible class for about two
+This has been an awful year for cholera. | believed that not less than between forty and year, I have baptized three persons, two of whom are natives, and the third a respectable English lad, only fourteen years of age, who has attended the bible class for about two years.